SteelSeries Arctis 3 Headset Review: Competent Sound at an Affordable Price

 The SteelSeries Engine 3 software is where you'll also adjust your on-board mic settings with dynamic compression options, as well as a noise gate and noise reduction panels.
 I specifically liked that I was able to test the mic out directly in the program, instead of making my teammates' ears bleed in party chat.

 Whether I was on my PC or Mac chatting with a party member, or if I was on my iPhone 6S+ talking to colleagues and friends, the mic on the Arctis 3 was always crisp and bright.
 Not once did my voice crackle or come through clouded.
 Fully retractable, the Arctis 3's mic is rich and full of body, even if professionals might want something with a bit more power.

 If you can't afford anything more than $80, the Arctis 3 is one of your better options.
-But if you can, shell out the extra $20 for Arctis 5, which is just a more compelling and versatile version of the Arctis 3 (with RGB options to boot).
-No matter what headset in this line you choose to go with, you can pick them all up on Amazon.
+But if you can, shell out the extra $20 for Arctis 5, which is a more compelling and versatile version of the Arctis 3 (with RGB options too).

 [Note: An Arctis 3 review unit was provided by SteelSeries for the purpose of this review.]